Bulandet

+Bulandet is a group of about 300 small islands, although most are uninhabited.
+The islands of Værlandet and Alden lie immediately east of Bulandet.
+There is a road that connects most of the inhabited islands of Bulandet to the ferry quay in the Værlandet islands.
+The Geita Lighthouse lies about 10 km southeast of Bulandet.

 Bulandet is Norway's westernmost fishing village with a fish packing plant that has freezing and cooling systems.
 Bulandet Chapel is located at Kjempeneset on one of the main islands.
 The islands are connected to nearby Værlandet island by a series of bridges and roads.
 There is a regular ferry stop at Værlandet, connecting all of these islands to the mainland village of Askvoll.

 During World War II, Bulandet was used as a port for sailings between Norway, Shetland, and Scotland.
 The settlement at Bulandet was ravaged by punitive German attacks.